LanaSina/evolutionary_illusion_generator/Readme.md

 ## Concept

+How is prediction related to illusions?
+Watch the talk here: https://www.youtube.com/watch?v=jmC3B-tM2Zc

 EIGen generates static images that appear to move: motion illusions.
 It is based on predictive coding:

 ![EIGen structure](_EIGen.png)